In this module:

 HWSM simulates the geographic distribution of new PAs by practice based on probabilities summarized in Exhibit VII-2.
 The state distribution for newly trained primary care physicians and NPs is based the AAPA Masterfile state distribution of PAs who have completed training since 2000.

 HWSM simulates provider attrition probabilities based on the provider’s age, sex, and occupation.
 Exhibit VII-3 summarizes the cumulative probability that male and female PAs will be active in the workforce after age 50.
-Attrition probabilities for PAs are based on responses to the question in AAPA’s 2015 National Survey of PAs asking if the PA plans to retire in the next three years.
+Attrition probabilities for PAs are based on responses to the question in AAPA’s 2023 National Survey of PAs asking if the PA plans to retire in the next three years.
 The retirement age distribution of PAs from age 50 to 74 is based on the answers to this question.
 We assume that all PAs will have retired by age 75.
+Comparison of results from the 2023 survey to the prior (2015) survey show a substantial shift in PA retirement expectations.
+Prior data suggested that many PAs would start to retire around age 65.
+The updated retirement probabilities suggest that many PAs are leaving the workforce prior to age 65.
 The sample of PAs in many specialties in this survey is insufficient to obtain reliable estimates of retirement intention by age, so the retirement patterns used for modeling are based on all PAs—with separate patterns for male and female PAs.